liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-embedded-db-options.md

 > Which embedded database libraries could hold flintlock's microVM records,
 > and how does each measure up against the STORE requirements?

-It does not choose.
-The choice is left to review and will be recorded as an ADR.
+The survey was written neutrally.
+The decision taken on its basis is at the end of section 8 and in section 7 of the requirements document, and will be recorded as an ADR.
 Where a statement is my own judgement rather than a cited fact it is marked *assessment*.

 Every fact cites the source that owns it: the project's own documentation, its source at a tag, or pkg.go.dev.
 Versions and dates were observed on